Tea leaf paradox

 The tea leaves collect in the middle and the bottom, instead of along the rim.

 The blue line is the secondary flow that pushes the tea leaves to the middle of the bottom.

 Visualization of secondary flow in river bend model (A. Ya.
 Milovich, 1913, flow from right to left).
 Near-bottom streamlines are marked with dye injected by a pipette.

 In fluid dynamics, the tea leaf paradox is a phenomenon where tea leaves in a cup of tea migrate to the center and bottom of the cup after being stirred rather than being forced to the edges of the cup, as would be expected in a spiral centrifuge.

 The correct physical explanation of the paradox was for the first time given by James Thomson in 1857.
 He correctly connected the appearance of secondary flow (both Earth atmosphere and tea cup) with "friction on the bottom".
 The formation of secondary flows in an annular channel was theoretically treated by Joseph Valentin Boussinesq as early as in 1868.
 The migration of near-bottom particles in river-bend flows was experimentally investigated by A. Ya.
 Milovich in 1913.
-The solution first came from Albert Einstein in a 1926 paper in which he explained the erosion of river banks and repudiated Baer's law.
+The solution first came from Albert Einstein in a 1926 paper in which he explained the erosion of river banks.